Gibbons-Lab/isb_course_2021/docs/models/talk.md

 <img src="assets/coding.gif" width="50%">

-Let's go from assembly to a genome-scale metabolic model.
+Let's go from an isolate genome assembly to a genome-scale metabolic model.

 ---